Sunlitspace542/ultrastarfox/docs/STRAT_MACROS.md

 # Running a PATH script from a strat

-Let's say ou want to call and run a PATH script from a strat.
+Let's say you want to call and run a PATH script from a strat.
 first in your strat, add a line with
 ```s_set_strat   X,path_istrat```
 then add another line directly after with